nais/naisplater/README.md

 - After processing the template, it will check the files for unresolved variables and error out if it finds any
 - Note that variable files _must_ have same name as template file
-- Uses [tsg/gotpl](https://github.com/tsg/gotpl) for processing go templates and [mikefarah/yq](https://github.com/mikefarah/yq) for merging yaml.
+- Uses [tsg/gotpl](https://github.com/tsg/gotpl) for processing go templates and [mikefarah/yq](https://github.com/mikefarah/yq) for merging yaml